Electrical Wiring for Beginners: The Ultimate Guide

 Planning and Preparation for Electrical Wiring

-Materials and Tools Needed for electrical wiring
+Materials and Tools Needed for Electrical Wiring

-Step-by-Step Instructions for Electrical Wiring Installation
+Step-by-Step Guide for Installation of Electrical Wiring

-Install electrical boxes and conduit wherever needed.
+Install conduit and electrical boxes when needed.

 Cut and strip the wires until the appropriate length.